finpayfinnet/finpay-woocommerce/README.md

 Finpay-WooCommerce is official plugin from [Finpay](https://hub.finpay.id).
 Finpay is an online payment gateway.
 We strive to make payments simple & secure for both the merchant and customers.
 Support various online payment channel.

-Please follow [this step by step guide](https://docs.Finpay.com/en/snap/with-plugins?id=wordpress-woocommerce) for complete configuration.
-If you have any feedback or request, please [do let us know here](https://docs.Finpay.com/en/snap/with-plugins?id=feedback-and-request).

 Want to see Finpay-WooCommerce payment plugins in action?
-We have some demo web-stores for WooCommerce that you can use to try the payment journey directly, visit the [CMS Demo Store](https://docs.Finpay.com/en/snap/with-plugins?id=Finpay-payment-plugin-live-demonstration)
+We have some demo web-stores for WooCommerce that you can use to try the payment journey directly, visit the [CMS Demo Store](https://dev.oentoro.blog)

 Payment Method Feature: